“The older you get, the better you get unless you’re a banana.”

 Subscribe to The Midst

-The gateway drug for the modern midlife experience.
-Also an independent media project by the makers of Venus Zine and Jumble & Flow.
+The gateway drug to the modern midlife experience Also an independent media project by the makers of Venus Zine and Jumble & Flow.

 People

-The Midst is a brand-new independent media project by the makers of Jumble & Flow.
-We're a collective of women on a mission to reinvent the meaning and entire vibe of midlife as we knew it.
+The Midst is a collective of women on a mission to reinvent the meaning and entire vibe of midlife as we knew it.

 Business Development Manager for The Midst